ksaver/blacklist-check-unix-linux-utility/README.md

 # blacklist-check-unix-linux-utility
 Blacklist check UNIX/Linux utility.
-I was just a bit tired of web interfaces.
+Some changes made to original code, in order to met some needs.

 ### Introduction